Fed Explains YNW Melly Mistrial. Will He Be Released?

 So she went ahead and took Melly's phone and Williams' phone, right?

-Again, Williams right here, and Melly.
+Again, Williams right here and Melly.

 And what do they do?

-Okay, and out there is in the middle of nowhere, guys, on the edge of the Everglades, by the way, that area, which again, very important to note, was contrary to what Bortland told the police of where they were shot uh during the drive-by.
+Okay, and out there is the middle of nowhere, guys, on the edge of the Everglades, by the way, that area, which again, very important to note, was contrary to what Bortland told the police of where they were shot during the drive-by.

 He never mentioned this area right here, which is how the police were able to find this area in the first place was through the phones.

-So is that in Mr. Dennis.
+So is that Mr. Dennis?

 Very odd location to go to.